emm-jay-ahh/terminal_t1a3/README.md

     - Easy navigation up/down + enter or assigned shortcut keys (also VIM shortcuts work)
     - And Future proof to handle a growing toolset

-The idea here is to keep the interface clean and uncluttered, we are going for function over fashion.
+The idea here is to keep the interface clean and uncluttered; we are going for function over fashion.
 I decided to go with "simple_term_menu" library for a terminal menu system as it seems to tick all the boxes.
 The navigation is baked in but allowing hotkeys assignment will speed things up.
-The documentation is solid and getting a quick demo up and running was relatively quick, I had to get a feel for how it operates before committing to it.
+The documentation is solid, and getting a quick demo up and running was relatively quick.
+I had to get a feel for how it operates before committing to it.

 <br />